Mustafa Dalcı

-Mustafa Dalcı (born 1 July 1973) is a Turkish former association football player and current coach.
+Mustafa Dalcı (born 1 July 1973) is a Turkish association football manager and a former player.

 Managerial career

 After an unassuming career as an amateur footballer, Dalcı managed various amateur sides in Turkey.
 He managed Ankaraspor in the TFF First League in 2019, and had a stint as interim manager for Ankaragücü.
 Dalcı signed a contract with Ankaragücü in the Süper Lig for 1.5 years on 23 January 2021.

+On 29 November 2024, he reached an agreement with Adana Demirspor.
+After the match against Çaykur Rizespor on 26 January 2025, Dalcı left Demirspor and reached an agreement with Sakaryaspor.
+After a short tenure with the team, he joined Ankaragücü on 11 February 2025.